merlyescalona/ucsc-eeb-intro2comptools/week_09/README.md

 df_g2
 ```

-We can identify the 10 longest sequences by:
+If we want to identify the ten longest sequences, first we need to sort the dataframe:

 ```
  df_g2 = df_g2.sort_values(by="length", ascending=False)
  df_g2
 ```
-You will see that now our dataframe is ordered.
+You will see that now our dataframe is sorted.
 Now we need to subselect the top 10 longest sequences:

 ```
 df_g2_top = df_g2.head(n=10)